tristan00b/py-musebot-template/README.md

 ## Caveats

-- Currently Pyo can only be used with Python 2.6/2.7, and this template targets Python 2.7 only.
+- ~~Currently Pyo can only be used with Python 2.6/2.7~~ This template targets Python 2.7 only.

 ## More Info